Earned Income Tax Credit

 Colorado State EITC

-Under new state legislation, low- to moderate-income workers can claim a Colorado state EITC starting as early as 2016.
+Under new state legislation, low- to moderate-income workers can claim a Colorado state EITC starting in 2016.
 Colorado's state EITC will be worth 10 percent of the federal EITC, providing low-wage earners with an even larger refund at tax time.
-Based on current economic projections, the state EITC is expected to become available during the 2016 tax season.